 $ docker-machine -version

-Creating a Docker Host
+Creating a Docker Host on VirtualBox

-Now that we have docker machine installed on our system, we will use it to create a docker host on virtualbox.
-Execute the following command on your terminal to create a docker host for virtualbox,
+Now that we have docker-machine installed on our system, we will use it to create a docker host on VirtualBox.
+Execute the following command on your terminal to create a docker host for VirtualBox,

-$ docker-machine create –driver virtualbox docker-local
+$ docker-machine create --driver virtualbox docker-local

-Process will take some time.
+The process will take some time.

-Once installed, open virtualbox & we can also see the Docker host installed there,
+Once installed, open VirtualBox & we can also see the Docker host installed there,

 Now to connect to Docker Host & to get all information regarding the host, run